Parquet

 For a full specification of Date/Time mappings in Parquet, see Type Mappings.

-Avro Compatibility
+Parquet-Avro Compatibility

 import magnolify.parquet._

-case class MyRecord(listField: List[Int])
+case class RecordWithList(listField: List[Int])

-// res3: org.apache.parquet.schema.MessageType = message repl.MdocSession.MdocApp.MyRecord {
+// res3: org.apache.parquet.schema.MessageType = message repl.MdocSession.MdocApp.RecordWithList {

 // repeated int32 listField (INTEGER(32,true));